Cracken-1/git-demo/README.md

 # Demo
-Trying out git for the first time
+Trying out git for the first time/